Riding With A Rescue Mission In The Surreal, Perilous Texas Floods

 "You don't realize how close to death you are right there," he says.

 The Galvan children, one as young as 8, are shivering in their life preservers, but they are clearly having the adventure of their lives.
-They hold hands and high-step in shallow water on a freeway bridge.
+They hold hands and high-step in shallow water on a highway bridge.

 And then — nearly three hours after the rescue started — it's over.
 The boats nose up to the concrete ramp.